Ásta Sigurðardóttir: Personal life

-Sigurðardóttir had five children (some sources report six) from two marriages, both of which concluded in divorce.
-During her second year at Teacher's College, she became pregnant; it was initially arranged for her mother to care for the child while Asta completed her studies, and her mother ultimately raised this child.
+Ásta had six children from two marriages, both of which concluded in divorce.
+During her second year at Teacher's College, she became pregnant; it was initially arranged for her mother to care for the child while Ásta completed her studies, and her mother ultimately raised this child.
 She later underwent a coerced abortion at a time when the procedure was legal only under the narrowest of circumstances.
 Her grandson, Jón Daði Böðvarsson (born 1992), later became a professional footballer and played for the Icelandic national team.
 He is the grandson of both Ásta Sigurðardóttir and another prominent Icelandic writer, Þorsteinn frá Hamri.

 Last years

-Sigurðardóttir experienced significant poverty and housing instability throughout her life.
+Ásta experienced significant poverty and housing instability throughout her life.
 She struggled for many years with alcoholism and depression.
 The inherent conflict between her desire for normality, security, and bourgeois acceptance and her need for rebellion and freedom reportedly generated a constant tension that is reflected across her short stories.
 She died by suicide on December 21, 1971, at the age of 41.